SteveJustin1963/tec-GBA-BG/README.md

 - You can also change how the 7seg driver works, the TEC must constantly refresh the LED's, you *could* code a driver in the CPLD to do that for you to free up the z80 for more important things.
 - And finally, the keypad CPLD - it emulates the original chip but it can also be expanded to hundreds of keys, or even a ps2 keyboard

+-JEH can a FPGA be made to emulate a 74C923?
+If so, can u get FPGAs in 20 pin DIP (or SOIC) packages ?
+- BG yes, the second CPLD on the board emulates the '923 and heaps of room to spare.
+I've got some dip PCBs coming in a week that'll convert the qfp package to dip 28

+- SJ Ben is the circuit private? if not will u release it ?
+Id like to buy the next version of the pcb when its ready. awsome work.
+- BG 'll upload it in files